Dave's Eclipse Stuff

 The story:

-My wife and I were going to observe this eclipse (her 3rd total, my 10th) from the Casa Fortuna in the Mediterranean, but three days before we were going to leave she became ill and couldn't fly.
+My wife and I were going to observe this eclipse (her 3rd total, my 10th) from the Casa Fortuna cruise ship in the Mediterranean, but three days before we were going to leave she became ill and couldn't fly.
 She still wanted me to go, however, because, well, she knows... she understands.

 As it happened, several days earlier I had seen a notice about a 24-hour trip from Frankfurt to Konya (Turkey), so I inquired about it and made a reservation.
 Then I booked a round-trip to Frankfurt, and the schedule was going to look roughly like this: